It’s no secret that the Hollywood Comet loves musicals.

 -Judy Garland and John Hodiak were going to sing a duet called “My Intuition” written by Harry Warren and Johnny Mercer.
 The song’s purpose was to “advance their relationship” in the film.
 The song was right after their first meeting in the valley when John kisses Judy.
 The song was cut after the first preview because it was thought to slow down the film, according to notes on the DVD.

--“March of the Doagies” and the “March of the Doagies Repirse” are two others songs that were cut from the screenplay, along with four other musical number, according to the DVD notes.
+-“March of the Doagies” and the “March of the Doagies Reprkise” are two others songs that were cut from the screenplay, along with four other musical numbers, according to the DVD notes.
 The number took place during the Harvey Girls party.
 They leave the party and Judy leads the party, skipping down the town, carrying torches and into the prairie as she sings.
 The “March of the Doagies” number was huge and took many evenings to film on the MGM backlot.
 The footage of the number was not seen until it showed up in 1994 in “That’s Entertainment III,” according to DVD notes.

 -Actress Virginia O’Brien isn’t in the film after her “In the Wild, Wild West” number, because she was pregnant.
 She “had her own little Harvey Girl,” Sidney said.